3liiiN/word-search-solver/README.md

 	//   \ \ \            / / /

   ```
 - Found words and their start and end positions are stored alphabetically in a multimap.
-Positions are gleaned from row/column/diagonal number within the vector (since they are in order) and the start/end positions of the character in the string.
+Positions are calculated from row/column/diagonal number within the vector (since they are in order) and the start/end positions of the character in the string.

 ## Output